coueslant/PEG_ParserGenerator/doc/Diary.md

 **Entry:** Haven't touched this project at all for the last couple of days, but, I did get support for making it my honors thesis yesterday.
 Hooray!

 Going to work for a little bit on converting the alanC grammar to a PEG and seeing what the generator does with it.

+Surprise, it's the end of the day and I didn't do jack.
+Well, I read Bryan Ford's original PEG paper front to back and understood maybe 20% of it.
+Granted it's a postgrad piece of work but still, I think I should be able to decipher things like that by now.
+I spent a good three or four hours reading it too.
+Anyway, feeling foggy and a little lost.

+There was one good piece though, Ford's metagrammar in full.
+I duplicated it in the test cases folder and I think I am going to pivot my GrammarParser implementation over to using that instead of Van Rossum's grammar.
+Seems like that would make sense right?
+I'll try to do that some more tomorrow, signing off from brain work for today now though.